Meringue lemon pie

 The last tip, as usual, is to use a less refined flour, organic if possibile, and not bleached.
 White flour as we all know has a very high glycemic index (it’s just plain carbs) whereas if you use whole wheat you’ll also get important nutritional value from the wheat germ and the fiber of the husk.

-Meringue lemon pie: variations and serving suggestions
+Lemon meringue pie: variations and serving suggestions

-Even though a large pie is always beautiful, you could impress your guests even more if you make mini individual pies.
-This variation is perfect for buffet or brunches where everyone can have a single mini pie instead of cutting larger one.
-Mini pies are useful also to control the amount of dessert you’re eating if you want to reduce your sweets intake.
+Even though a large pie is always beautiful, you can make this dessert even more beautiful.
+To impress your guests try making mini individual pies.
+This variation is perfect for buffets or brunches.
+This way everyone can have a single mini pie instead of cutting larger one.

-If you do not have lemon jam or curd, you could swap it for a tart jam like orange or raspberry or blackberry.
-You could also use fresh berries instead of jam.
-In this case I would add some sugar to the fruits or double the amount of sugar in the meringue.
+If you do not have lemon jam or curd, you could swap it for a jam like orange or raspberry or blackberry.
+Remember to use a sour jam, if you use peach, apricots or strawberry jam the tart taste will be overloaded with sugar.

 You can also try my crostata recipe if you prefer a simpler dessert.

-• 300gr of lemon jam or lemon curd
+• 300 gr of lemon jam or lemon curd

 • 2 egg yolks

-• 120gr butter or coconut oil (room temperature)
+• 120 gr butter or coconut oil room temperature

 • 1 pinch of salt